 Paula Steinert is the director of our musical program, using her significant talent to brighten our worship with music.
 She also regularly coordinates special musical events during our Sunday Worship.

-At St. John’s, we believe that God’s beloved includes all of God’s created children; therefore, we offer Holy Communion every Sunday and all are welcome to partake.
+At St. John’s, we believe that God’s beloved includes all of God’s created children; therefore, we offer socially distanced Holy Communion every Sunday and all are welcome to partake.
 St John's also provides drive up communion every Friday on the east entrance from 10am-12pm for those that may be at increased risk.
 We understand that Holy Communion is God’s gift of strength to us.
 In the Sacrament of Holy Communion, we understand that all become one; united, not by our similarities or agreements, but by our common Creator, Savior, Love Giver.

 We invite you to join in this unity with us and when you commune elsewhere in God’s world.
 Holy Communion instruction is offered for children in 3rd grade or older and we encourage our young people to learn about God’s blessing in this Sacrament through these classes.

-When Pastor Jen hears a child fussing during the service, her heart lights up with joy, as that is the sound of parents keeping their baptismal promises!
+When the Pastor hears a child fussing during the service, their heart lights up with joy, as that is the sound of parents keeping their baptismal promises!
 Children of all ages are always welcome to participate in worship.
 Sunday School(off for the summer) and nursery are available during worship times as well, so parents can choose whether to enjoy worshiping with their children or rest assured that their children are learning about Christ downstairs, while they take an hour of adult time in worship.